Cookieser/OpenHAB-Ethereum/README.md

 ## Part 2: System Improvement and Feature Addition

-- Simulate sensor data collection.
+- Simulation of Sensor Data Collection

+Write a script to simulate data transmission, testing the following functionalities: Accept JSON data, select certain key data for hash processing, store it on the blockchain, and provide a matching verification function and user interface.

+- Permission Management

-- Implement permission management based on DID design.
+Design detailed permission management layers based on DID (Decentralized Identifier), and implement corresponding contract code.

-- Enable device status control through OpenHAB and smart contracts.
+- Device State Control

+Implement collaboration among multiple devices through openHAB and smart contracts, ensuring that control commands are recorded on the blockchain for traceability and security.

+- Device State Verification

-- Allow users to verify specific historical states of specific devices.
+Allow users to verify specific historical states of specific devices, providing advanced search capabilities such as filtering records by date, time, or state type.

+- Web Visualization Updates

-- Update interaction interfaces based on the above changes.
+Modify the user interface based on the above changes.

-- Expand blockchain nodes to achieve information synchronization among multiple nodes.
+- Blockchain Node Expansion

+Attempt to add multiple nodes and achieve normal information synchronization.

-- Try different underlying chain structures for performance testing and quantitative comparison.
+Try different underlying blockchain structures and conduct specific performance tests, quantitatively comparing specific attributes.

+- Accelerated Query

-- Use MongoDB to achieve accelerated query in synchronization with the blockchain.
+Implement accelerated querying by synchronizing MongoDB with the blockchain.

 ## Part 3

 Record some interesting problems and thoughts discovered during the project:

 - Consider using group hash processing or Merkle tree hash to improve efficiency in the hashing upload process.
-- Explore adding layer 2 solutions, such as [Optimistic Rollup], to improve efficiency.
+- Explore adding layer 2 solutions, such as [Optimistic Rollup](https://blog.thirdweb.com/what-is-an-optimistic-rollup/), to improve efficiency.
-- Combine with [Zero-Knowledge Proof] for subsequent work.
+- Combine with [Zero-Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) for subsequent work.